 The Archdiocese’s statement further emphasised the necessity for Sunday participation in the Eucharist: “….it is important that parents and their children are committed to gathering for the celebration of the Sunday Eucharist”.
 It is after all the source and summit of our Christian way of life.
 Again “It is especially important in our present culture where there can be a pick and choose approach to essential aspects of Christian living.
 The Sunday Eucharist is not one option among many but intrinsic to our way of life.”

 Primary 3 children

 First Penance, Primary 3 children now celebrate two Rites in their parish at Sunday Eucharist:

 the Signing with the Cross, before Advent, recalls that these children were marked with the cross at their baptism; and reaffirms parents’ central role as first teachers in the ways of faith

 the Rite of Illumination, around Candlemas, again connects with infant baptism in praying that the children continue to walk in the light of Christ.

 Dates for Sacramental Preparation and Services, Sacrament of Reconciliation Session 2018 –19 to follow

 Primary 4 children

-Then, before Confirmation, Primary 4 children celebrate another four Rites with the parish community at Sunday Eucharist:
+Then, before Confirmation, Primary 4 children celebrate another three Rites with the parish community at Sunday Eucharist:

 Presentation of the Gospels, where the children are presented with a copy of the Gospel of the current liturgical year